 Along with the logistical aspects of divorce, you cannot ignore the fact that it can have a tremendous effect on your mental health, too.
 Separating from the person that you once thought you were going to be married to forever and have created a life with can be difficult for anybody, even if you had begun to be unable to stand to be around them in the end.
 That’s why putting yourself and your emotional and mental health is absolutely imperative during a divorce.
 You will not be able to make the right decisions for yourself and your family or be there for your kids during this time if you have them if you are not first looking after yourself.

-No matter how difficult it might seem, it’s important to make an effort to continue as normal, keep on fuelling yourself with healthy foods, exercising, and getting enough sleep at night; sometimes it might mean forcing yourself to do it, but you’ll feel better for it afterwards.
-Surround yourself with positive, supportive people who can pull you out of any dark holes that you might find yourself in and consider getting counselling if needed.
+No matter how difficult it might seem, it’s important to make an effort to continue as normal, keep on fuelling yourself with healthy foods, exercising, and getting enough sleep at night; sometimes it might mean forcing yourself to do it, but you’ll feel better for it afterward.
+Surround yourself with positive, supportive people who can pull you out of any dark holes that you might find yourself in and consider getting counseling if needed.
 After all, divorce is a loss of your marriage, and it’s completely natural to find yourself going through the stages of grief.

 Keeping Your Divorce Positive

 While you can’t predict or control how your ex is going to respond or act, you can make the effort to keep things positive on your side of things as you go through the divorce process.
-Even if you never want to be friends with your ex again, if you have children together, remaining amicable with them is the best course of action in order to help your kids remain mentally healthy, keep their positive opinions of you both and set a great example to them on how to cope with difficult times in life that will provide them with a strong framework for later on in their lives.
+Even if you never want to be friends with your ex again, if you have children together, remaining amicable with them is the best course of action in order to help your kids remain mentally healthy, keep their positive opinions of you both, and set a great example to them on how to cope with difficult times in life that will provide them with a strong framework for later on in their lives.
 You might find that family mediation sessions are an ideal choice if you are struggling to agree with something that your ex wants, or they are refusing to participate in a discussion with you.
 Mediation occurs in a controlled environment with the support of professionals, and when successful, may even be able to keep your divorce proceedings out of court.

-When it comes to divorce, nobody is a winner, but with the right attitude and approach to this inevitably difficult time in your life, you can minimise the effects that it has on you and your family and come out the other side feeling stronger and ready to rediscover yourself and begin an exciting new chapter of your life.
+When it comes to divorce, nobody is a winner, but with the right attitude and approach to this inevitably difficult time in your life, you can minimize the effects that it has on you and your family and come out the other side feeling stronger and ready to rediscover yourself and begin an exciting new chapter of your life.
 Every divorce has different circumstances, but by staying as positive as you can and putting yourself and your family first, you can avoid unnecessary trouble and maintain your inner peace.